Updated: May 2018

 Cloud Essentials is committed to protecting your privacy.

-When using this website you may choose to share the following information with us:
+When using our website or make an enquiry via another route such as email or a ‘phone call, you may choose to share the following information with us:

 - Project related information

 - Any additional comments that you may have relating to a product enquiry or a blog article.

 IMPORTANT: The personal information we collect does not typically exceed what would appear on your company business card.
 We do not collect or store any high-risk personal data (e.g. credit card details or passwords) or sensitive personal data.